 While technology is invaluable, over-reliance on it can diminish the role of human analysis and critical thinking.
 To mitigate this, organizations should adopt a balanced approach where technology enhances, rather than replaces, human expertise.
 Regular analyst-led threat hunting and investigative analysis remain essential for identifying sophisticated threats that automated systems might overlook.

-2. Failure to define SOC metrics and key performance indicators (KPIs)
+2. Failure to define security operations center metrics and KPIs

-Without clearly defined metrics, measuring the effectiveness of your SOC and demonstrating its value to stakeholders and senior leadership becomes a challenge.
-Establishing KPIs—such as Mean Time to Detect (MTTD) and Mean Time to Respond (MTTR)—and consistently reporting on these metrics are vital steps in assessing your SOC’s performance and driving continuous improvements.
+Without clearly defined metrics, measuring the effectiveness of your security operations center and demonstrating its value to stakeholders and senior leadership becomes a challenge.
+Establishing KPIs—such as MTTD and MTTR—and consistently reporting on these metrics are vital steps in assessing your security operations center's performance and driving continuous improvements.

-As the organization grows, SOC capacity and capabilities may struggle to keep pace, leading to gaps in coverage.
-Periodic growth assessment to evaluate SOC infrastructure, tools, and staffing requirements is essential to scale the SOC operations.
+As the organization grows, security operations center capacity and capabilities may struggle to keep pace, leading to gaps in coverage.
+Periodic growth assessment to evaluate security operations center infrastructure, tools, and staffing requirements is essential to scale the security operations center operations.

 4. Neglecting cross-functional collaboration

-When the SOC operates in a silo, it lacks visibility into key business processes and may struggle with incident response coordination and execution.
-Fostering collaboration between the SOC and other departments, such as IT, Legal, and Compliance, can improve incident response alignment with business needs and organizational goals.
+When the security operations center operates in a silo, it lacks visibility into key business processes and may struggle with incident response coordination and execution.
+Fostering collaboration between the security operations center and other departments, such as IT, Legal, and Compliance, can improve incident response alignment with business needs and organizational goals.

 5. Poor alert management and prioritization